danog/MadelineProto/docs/TD_docs/methods/deleteSavedAnimation.md

 ---
 title: deleteSavedAnimation
-description: Removes animation from the list of saved animations
+description: Removes an animation from the list of saved animations
 ---
 ## Method: deleteSavedAnimation
 [Back to methods index](index.md)